viniciusog1/cat-vs-dogs-classification/README.md

-# cat-vs-dogs-classification
+# Cat vs Dogs - Classification
-Machine Learning model that identify and classify dogs and cats .
+Machine Learning model that identify and classify dogs and cats.
+For this project Python was used.